SimoX390

 CALLPLUS CALLPLUS, trap and route the CALL, LINK, and LOAD macro statements to the console and SYSLIST.WTO file.

-CALLPLUSOFF, is the default, the CALL, LINK, and LOAD macro statements will be process like all other macro statements.
+CALLPLUSOFF, is the default, the CALL, LINK, and LOAD macro statements will be processed like all other macro statements.

 HEX HEX When a non-printable, hexadecimal character is found in a source statement the record is dumped in hex format.